moltin/js-sdk/README.md

 Check out the [wiki](https://github.com/moltin/js-sdk/wiki) to learn more about authenticating and the available endpoints.

+## Contributing

+We love community contributions.
+Here's a quick guide if you want to submit a pull request:

+1. Fork the repository
+2. Add a test for your change (it should fail)
+3. Make the tests pass
+4. Commit your changes (see note below)
+5. Submit your PR with a brief description explaining your changes

+> **Note:** Commits should adhere to the [Angular commit conventions](https://github.com/angular/angular.js/blob/master/CONTRIBUTING.md#-git-commit-guidelines).

 ## Development

 The SDK is built with [ES6 modules](https://strongloop.com/strongblog/an-introduction-to-javascript-es6-modules/) that are bundled using [Rollup](http://rollupjs.org).